teinone/thesisSTM/README.md

 # ThesisSTM
 This is a repository of original code included in a masters thesis that does structural topic modeling (STM) on a corpus of a few thousand graduate theses.

-Will be forked in the near future for more coherent structure and reusable code snippets.